 These are some programming languages I have developed.
+Not all of them have been finished and not all of them are ready for production use (only LDPL I'd say), but all of them work to a certain degree for basic tasks.
 Their source codes are available on GitHub and they are all released under free licenses.

 Polaris is a stack-based, interpreted programming language with strings as its only data type.
 It has been designed to be small in size and minimal in language features.
 Polaris was conceived to run under Unix systems, either as a script running system or in REPL mode.
 It has been written in C++98, so it can probably be compiled with any C++ compiler out there.